michhar/deeplearning-azureml-and-azure-functions/README.md

 Run each file in a bash shell.

-Further descriptions of the environment variables:
+Further descriptions of the environment variables are as follows.

 1. `AZURE_SUB` - the Azure Subscription id
 2. `RESOURCE_GROUP` - the resource group in which AzureML Workspace is found